qortmdgh4141/Intelligent-CCTV-for-Port-Safety/README.md

 - _Based on the various deep learning models mentioned above, the following algorithms are implemented :_ <br/>

   - _Region of Interest (ROI)_ <br/>
-    - _Regions of interest (ROI) means the meaningful and important regions in the images._ <br/>
+    - _Regions of interest (ROI) means a meaningful and important regions in an images._ <br/>
-    - _The ROI algorithm is implemented based on the binary mask technique in the image processing field._ <br/>
+    - _The ROI algorithm is implemented based on a binary mask, one of image processing techniques._ <br/>
     - _In the mask image, pixels that belong to the ROI are set to 1 and pixels outside the ROI are set to 0._ <br/>

   - _DeepSort_ <br/>